bhavitrab/prompt-engineering-EX-01/README.md

-Experiment: Develop a comprehensive report for the following exercises:
+<h7>Experiment: Develop a comprehensive report for the following exercises:

 Explain the foundational concepts of Generative AI.
 Focusing on Generative AI architectures. (like transformers).